-- 2.2 (a) Each team is entitled to a maximum of 19 players in uniform (up to 17 skaters and 2 goaltenders) for any game or pre-game warm-up, all of whom must be registered in accordance with Hockey Canada Regulations.
-At the categories of Junior A, Junior B, Senior, and U18AAA, teams are permitted an additional skater (18 skaters).
-The players listed on the official game sheet as goaltenders are eligible to play as goaltenders only.
+- 2.2 (a) Each team is entitled to a maximum of 20 players in uniform (up to 18 skaters and 2 goaltenders) for any game or pre-game warm-up, all of whom must be registered in accordance with Hockey Canada Regulations.
+The players registered as goaltenders are eligible to play as goaltenders only.
 Teams in regional competition must have both goaltenders in uniform and ready to play.
 A minimum of six (6) eligible players in uniform on each team (which may or may not include a goaltender) are required to start a game. - Note 1: If, at any time during the game, a team cannot place the correct number of players on the ice, whether due to injury or penalties, the game will be suspended and the Referee will report the details of the incident to the appropriate Member or league. - 2.2 (b) Before the start of the game, the Team Official in charge of each team will give the Referee or Official Scorer a list of names and numbers of the players and goaltenders who will be eligible to play in that game.
-The Team Official in charge of the Visiting Team must be the first to list their lineup on the Official Game Report. - No change or addition to the line-up will be permitted after the commencement of the game except: - i.
+The Team Official in charge of the Visiting Team must be the first to list their lineup on the Official Game Report.

+No change or addition to the line-up will be permitted after the commencement of the game except:

+- i.
 When a player has been inadvertently omitted from the Official Game Report, the Referee will permit the name to be added to the Game Report before the game has ended; providing such player was in uniform and on the ice or on their Players' Bench at the start of the game; or - ii.
 If a Referee notices a player with an open cut, or blood either on the skin or on the jersey, at the earliest opportunity the Referee should inform the player that the cut must be treated or the jersey changed before the player is eligible to return to the ice.
-If the player requires a new jersey, that new number must be noted on the Official Game Report. - Note 1: When a player is late and their name has been included on the Official Game Report prior to the game, they will be permitted to participate. - 2.2 (c) Any team official who gives a false statement on the Official Game Report with regard to eligible players, will be dealt with by the appropriate Member or league. - 2.2 (d) At any time, the Referee may request that a player remove their helmet or facial protection or request that any Team Official provide their name for the purposes of identification.
+If the player requires a new jersey, that new number must be noted on the Official Game Report.

+Note 1: When a player is late and their name has been included on the Official Game Report prior to the game, they will be permitted to participate.

+- 2.2 (c) Any team official who gives a false statement on the Official Game Report with regard to eligible players, will be dealt with by the appropriate Member or league. - 2.2 (d) At any time, the Referee may request that a player remove their helmet or facial protection or request that any Team Official provide their name for the purposes of identification.
 Any player or team official who refuses to do so will be penalized under Rule 10.6 (f) Illegal Equipment. - 2.2 (e) Each player will wear an individual number of at least 25.40 cm (10 in.) in height on the back of their sweater.